Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 |---------------------|--------------------|----------|-----------------------------------------------------------------|
 | `URL`               | `string`           | Yes      | The URL of the image.                                           |

-The following example shows how to use the `SVGVisual`:
+The following example illustrates how to use the `SVGVisual`:
    ```csharp
    string _imageUrl = Tizen.Applications.Application.Current.DirectoryInfo.Resource + "images/";